-We recognise the need to reduce barriers created by structures, attitudes, and practices that limit opportunities for all community members to realise their right to fully participate and achieve their aspirations.
-For people experiencing disability, including physical, developmental, behavioural or emotional, and sensory conditions, we are committed to supporting and improving access and choice.
+We recognise the need to reduce barriers created by structures, attitudes, and practices that limit opportunities for all community members to fully participate.
+We are committed to supporting and improving access and choice for people with a disability.
 We value including an individual's unique experience and understanding of their disability to create opportunities for access and equal participation.